Saving Cape Cod’s Waters

 That’s why active residents, town officials, and organizations like Gottlieb’s Association to Preserve Cape Cod have been working town by town to spur action on the ground.

 Kilian also cites the need for state-level action to help alleviate the cost burden to towns.
 Wastewater treatment plants and septic systems are all subject to state laws that dictate the amount of nitrogen pollution they can emit.
-The Massachusetts Department of Environmental Protection (DEP) is charged with permitting treatment plants, but they have done little to enforce or update those permits to reflect the current reality facing the Cape’s waters.
+The Massachusetts Department of Environmental Protection (DEP) is charged with permitting treatment plants and residential septic systems but has done little to enforce or update those permits to reflect the current reality facing the Cape’s waters.

 “It’s DEP’s job to help towns figure this out,” Kilian says in frustration.
 “What else do they exist for if not to protect the environment?”